-The Quantum Computing Lab aims to investigate and develop Quantum Computing as a tool for artificial intelligence, machine learning and high-performance computation.
+The Politecnico di Milano aims to investigate and develop Quantum Computing as a tool for artificial intelligence, machine learning and high-performance computation.

 The idea of leveraging quantum mechanics to build a quantum computer (QC) can be dated back to some of its foundational papers published in the early 1980s.
 For several decades the concept of QC remained confined to theoretical papers and laboratories.
 In recent years this technology has become available to the wider research community, practitioners and industry.
 Several companies (among them IBM, Rigetti, D-Wave) now provide QCs on the cloud.

 Are often both very difficult to solve and very important for industry, as they can play a major role in logistics, resource allocation and other business-critical processes.
 Finding better solutions would allow improved efficiency and cost savings.

 Is ubiquitous in products and applications and often can be seen as a complex

 optimization problem.
 Quantum algorithms have been developed for many

 machine learning tasks such as clustering and linear regression.

 Of highly complex systems required in chemistry, fluid mechanics and materials simulations.

 development of a circuit able to exhibit and leverage quantum behavior, bringing together both physics and electronics research